porrama/porrama/README.md

 - 🌱 I’m interested in 5G technology and Python programming.

 In this site, I share my project files with the documentation. <br/>
-Finally, I hope that they will be beneficial to you.
+I hope that they will be beneficial to you.

 Thanks for Watching. 🙏